fargeo/archesguides/_pages/searching.md

 ![Search by Concept]({{site.url}}/assets/GIFs/searchByConcept.gif)
 ## By area
 Searching by area allows you to sort results based on their geographical location.
-You can create an area around a point, line, or polygon and set the buffer distance around each in which you want results to be included.
+You can create an area around a point, line, or polygon and set the buffer distance from the boundary in which you want results to be included.

 ![Search by Area Line]({{site.url}}/assets/GIFs/searchByLine.gif)
 ## By time